openebs/mayastor-extensions/k8s/plugin/README.md

   Usage: kubectl-mayastor upgrade [OPTIONS]

   Options:
+    -d, --dry-run
-    -r, --rest <REST>
+        Display all the validations output but will not execute upgrade -r, --rest <REST>
         The rest endpoint to connect to
-    -u, --upgrade-operator-endpoint <UPGRADE_OPERATOR_ENDPOINT>
-        Endpoint of upgrade operator service, if left empty then it will try to parse endpoints from upgrade operator service(K8s service resource)
-    -d, --dry-run
-        Display all the validations output but will not execute upgrade.
     -k, --kube-config-path <KUBE_CONFIG_PATH>
         Path to kubeconfig file
+    -s, --skip-data-plane-restart
+        If set then upgrade will skip the io-engine pods restart --skip-single-replica-volume-validation
+        If set then it will continue with upgrade without validating singla replica volume --skip-replica-rebuild
-    -o, --output <OUTPUT>
+        If set then upgrade will skip the repilca rebuild in progress validation -o, --output <OUTPUT>
         The Output, viz yaml, json [default: none]
     -j, --jaeger <JAEGER>